webtorrent/webtorrent/README.md

-webtorrent - BitTorrent over WebRTC
+WebTorrent - BitTorrent over WebRTC
 ==========

 A streaming torrent client in your browser, powered by webRTC and black magic.

-**Watch / star repo to follow along with progress**
+Warning: This is pre-alpha software.
+Nothing works yet. **Watch/star this repo to follow along with progress.**

 ![Magic](https://raw.github.com/feross/webtorrent/master/img/logo.png)